Stew Leonard’s Top 5 Questions for Grilling Season Answered

-Memorial Day Weekend is the unofficial kickoff to backyard grilling season and Stew Leonard’s has heaps of fresh-from-farm food to make it a memorable – and tasty — start to summer!
+It’s officially backyard grilling season and Stew Leonard’s has heaps of fresh-from-farm food to make it a memorable – and tasty — summer!
 The average American family will grill outdoors more than 20 times from mid-May through mid-September,* so having go-to menu hearty steaks, freshly ground burgers, and local vegetables will keep your grilling fresh and easy.

 “It’s important that our shoppers know where their food comes from,” said Stew Leonard Jr., president and CEO of Stew Leonard’s.
 “We visit our ranchers in Kansas and our fishermen off the coast of Long Island and we count farmers in New York, New Jersey, and Connecticut as neighbors and friends.
 We want our customers to really make the most of the season with fresh and local foods for their families!”